Home » Symptoms » Dog Symptoms A-Z » Urine Dribbling

 -

-Blood in the urine: This can be a sign of infections, stones, or more serious problems such as tumors.
+Blood in the urine: This may be a sign of infections, stones, or more serious problems such as tumors.

 -